open-blog-initiative/open-blog.dev/docs/contributing.md

 - Post should follow the [Code of Conduct](https://github.com/open-blog-initiative/open-blog.dev/blob/master/CODE_OF_CONDUCT.md).
 - Post can't be direct advertising.
 - Post can't break any copyright in its content.
-- Post should not be published in another blog.
+- Post should not be published in another blog (or you should add [canonical url](https://moz.com/blog/cross-domain-rel-canonical-seo-value-cross-posted-content) to main publication).
+- Post content should be related to "Development"
 - Post should be written in one of these languages:
   - French :fr:
   - English :gb: